 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-LIFE_OPENGL, a C++ program which uses OpenGL to display the evolution of John Conway's "Game of Life".
+LIFE_OPENGL, a C++ code which uses OpenGL to display the evolution of John Conway's "Game of Life".

-SNAKES_AND_LADDERS, C++ programs which simulate the game of Snakes and Ladders.
+SNAKES_AND_LADDERS, C++ codes which simulate the game of Snakes and Ladders.

 THREE_BODY_SIMULATION, a C++ code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.